9 December 2013, 13:55

 You are here, AGAIN.
 You have arrived on our collective doorsteps in all your messy glory.
 You are our dreaded but regular house-guest.
-You stagger in the door, kick over our furniture, leave crumbs all over the couch & hog the bathroom.
+You stagger in the door, kick over our furniture, leave crumbs all over the couch and hog the bathroom.
 Then, as quickly as you appeared, you disappear again, leaving us slightly stunned but much better equipped to continue with our own lives!

 If you have no idea what I’m talking about, here we go.
-The planets are swinging around at all times, & their movements affect us all in different ways.
+The planets are swinging around at all times, and their movements affect us all in different ways.
 All planets go retrograde, but Mercury’s journey seems to impact people much more than any other.
 (Even people who “don’t believe in astrology” often “believe” in the crazy aftershocks of Mercury retrograde!)

 Why is that?
-It’s because Mercury rules communication, clear thinking, truth & travel, so when the planet goes retrograde — which means that it looks like it’s going backwards in the sky — all those things go backwards.
-They start to get ugly & tangle up.
+It’s because Mercury rules communication, clear thinking, truth and travel, so when the planet goes retrograde — which means that it looks like it’s going backwards in the sky — all those things go backwards.
+They start to get ugly and tangle up.
 Mercury isn’t really going backwards, it’s just hanging out by the sun, but from Earth, that makes it look like it’s in reverse.
 It typically runs for a couple of weeks, a few times a year.